New Orleans begins controversial removal of Confederate monuments

 One of them is the monument erected in 1884 to honor Confederate Gen. Robert E. Lee.
 The statue, almost 17-feet tall and weighing more than 3 tons, was built after 14 years of fundraisers and negotiations, the University of New Orleans says.

 The group behind its construction was founded about a month after the general's death in 1870 by prominent locals and Civil War veterans.
+It's located at a roundabout of St. Charles Avenue and Andrew Higgins, not far from the Confederate Memorial Hall Museum.

 Last year, the monument was one of several sites vandalized by anti-Trump protesters.